 One study also found that exercise can help alleviate GI problems, so make sure you’re up and moving more throughout the day (3).

-Recipes that Could Help with Digestion
+Recipes That Could Help with Digestion

-Following the low FODMAP diet doesn’t have to be restrictive, you can still eat delicious foods!
-While a low FODMAP diet may not be the answer for everyone who suffers from IBS, it may be a good start to uncover potential food triggers or intolerances with your dietitian.
+Following the low-FODMAP diet doesn’t have to be restrictive.
+In fact, you can still eat many of the delicious foods you love!
+While a low-FODMAP diet may not be the answer for everyone who suffers from IBS, it can be a good start to uncover potential food triggers and discover intolerances with your dietitian.

-Note: You’ll want to use 1/8 of the avocado in these recipes, to keep it low FODMAP-friendly.
+Note: You’ll want to use 1/8 of the avocado in these recipes to keep it low FODMAP-friendly.